 .jpg' alt='' ]

 Jon Dean's censored photo of Violet Chachki.

-I'll be honest, I never saw cum in that photo until some dude decided to forcibly tack a piece of paper above it and point out that it was indeed – gasp – cum.
-I am a 20-something gay man with an iPhone, living in a major metropolitan city – I've seen a lot of cum in my life.
+I'll be honest, I never saw cum in that photo until some dude decided to forcibly tack a piece of paper above it and point out that it was indeed cum.
+I am a 20-something gay man with an iPhone, living in a major metropolitan city—I've seen a lot of cum in my life.
 Every time I look at that photo, I just see my friend Violet, cinched in and femmed out.

-Legendary Children showcases pretty queens, flacid cock, alleged cum and just enough glitter to make people squirm.
+Legendary Children showcases pretty queens, flaccid cock, alleged cum, and just enough glitter to make people squirm.
 I believe we, as artists, should make people uncomfortable.
 That's how you know you've done something right.
-I asked Amy Miller, Executive Director of Atlanta Celebrates Photography, to sum up exactly why she thought people got their panties in a bunch over our work.
+I asked Amy Miller, executive director of Atlanta Celebrates Photography, to sum up exactly why she thought people got their panties in a bunch over our work.

 "The photographer can powerfully redefine who is gazing at whom and why," she told me.
 "Photography lives on the front line of change.
 Whenever traditional viewpoints are dissected and exploded through art, a conversation is forced out into the open, under a harsh, unchartered light."

 Come to Legendary Children and tell us what you see in the photos.
-Our closing reception on Saturday, September the 28th will be the art-drag, drag-art event of the year.
+Our closing reception will be the art-drag, drag-art event of the year.